To encourage and support research regarding school nursing and health of school aged children.

 Scoring criteria include the overall impact; and the strength and weaknesses of: significance, qualifications of investigators, innovation, approach, and environment.

-Selected applications will be notified by the NASN President.
+Selected applicants will be notified by the NASN President.

 NASN reserves the right to negotiate the budget and not to make the grant or award if negotiations are unsuccessful or if no application meets minimum scoring criteria as determined by review committee.